Gluten-Free Masa Harina Cornbread

-- 1 1/2 cup masa harina flour
+- 1 1/2 cup masa harina flour (gluten free)

 - 1/2 cup brown rice flour

 - 2 tbsp granulated sugar

 - 1 tsp salt

-3 tsp baking powder (Check to make sure it is gluten-free)
+- 3 tsp baking powder

 - 2 tbsp honey

 - 1 1/4 cup milk

 Inspired by La Cocina de Leslie